Royal Enfield (England): Postwar Model G and Model J and ex-military C and CO (1946–1954)

-Postwar, Royal Enfield resumed production of the single cylinder ohv 350cc model G and 500cc Model J, with rigid rear frame and telescopic front forks.
+Postwar, Royal Enfield resumed production of the single cylinder ohv 350cc model G and 500cc Model J, with a rigid rear frame and telescopic front forks.
 These were ride-to-work basic models, in a world hungry for transport.
 A large number of factory reconditioned ex-military sv Model C and ohv Model CO singles were also offered for sale, as they were sold off as surplus by various military services.

 In 1948, a groundbreaking development in the form of rear suspension springing was developed, initially for competition-model "trials" models (modern enduro type machines), but this was soon offered on the roadgoing Model Bullet 350cc, a single cylinder OHV.
 This was a very popular seller, offering a comfortable ride.
 A 500cc version appeared shortly after.
 A mid-1950s version of the Bullet manufacturing rights and jigs, dies and tools was sold to India for manufacture there, and developed versions continue there to this day.